abroroo/audiochi/README.md

+## How I actually came up with this project:

 I got curious about [Google Teachable Machine](https://teachablemachine.withgoogle.com/v1/) after reading this [article](https://medium.com/@warronbebster/teachable-machine-tutorial-bananameter-4bfffa765866) on medium, where he trains banana classification model, showing final result on the [web](https://tm-image-demo.glitch.me/)

 I wanted it to try it myself and hopefully deploy it to the web too, and it [worked](https://audiochi.vercel.app/) , yay!